 Most of the Fund's transactions are carried out in Armenian drams.
 Exposures to currency exchange rates arise from the Fund's overseas sales and purchases, which are primarily denominated in US dollars.

-"Children of Armenia" Charitable Fund Financial Statements 31 December 2019 20 Foreign currency denominated financial assets and liabilities which expose the Fund to currency risk are disclosed below.
+Foreign currency denominated financial assets and liabilities which expose the Fund to currency risk are disclosed below.
 The amounts shown are those reported to key management translated into Armenian drams at the closing rate: